alhajee/ckan/doc/api/index.rst

 Legacy API keys (UUIDs that look like `ec5c0860-9e48-41f3-8850-4a7128b18df8`) are still supported, but its use is discouraged as they are not as secure as tokens and are limited to one per user.
-Support for legacy API keys will be removed in future CKAN versions.
+Support for legacy API keys will be removed in future FMLD versions.

 To provide your API token in an HTTP request, include it in an ``Authorization`` header.
-(The name of the HTTP header can be configured with the :ref:``apitoken_header_name`` option in your CKAN configuration file.)
+(The name of the HTTP header can be configured with the :ref:``apitoken_header_name`` option in your FMLD configuration file.)

 For example, to ask whether or not you're currently following the user